Gobs on Sticks

 Friday Fun – Mitchell and Webb do Sky Sports!

-Posted by mikecooper on October 9, 2009
+Posted by MikeCooper on October 9, 2009

 Sky Sports’ promotion effort is, to use the words of one popular UK retailer, “never knowingly undersold”.
 For years a large percentage of Sky’s promos have been voiced by one man: London-based Bruce Hammal.
 Bruce has a terrific and instantly recognisable signature voice, and he’s the one you’ll hear telling you that “live from the Sky News centre, this is Live at Five”, amongst other things.